 If you want to get rid of the disease totally the advice is:

-* Rest adult breeding burds for at least 8 months.
+* Rest adult breeding birds for at least 8 months.

 2. * Use an appropriate disinfectant either a 10% Clorox (household bleach) solution or Virkon S. Wash and disinfect the aviary once a week during the 8 month resting period.